Best Printer Paper For Fountain Pen

 You might be wondering why a regular copy paper is on this list, you have to treat HP’s “Premium Laser” line as an exception and it might surprise you.
 Its smoothness is on the okay level but not as smooth as Clairfontaine.

 HP’s paper works well with fountain pens, though.
-They have various surface coating that ranges from 24lb to 32lb.
+They come with various surface coatings that range from 24lb to 32lb.

-Color is limited to only bright white.
-For feathering issues, it is generally non except when used with flex pens.
-It has zero bleed-through for a paper that is used for printing.
+The color is limited to only bright white.
+For feathering issues, it is generally not except when used with flex pens.
+It features zero bleed-through for a paper that is used for printing.

 Show-through also is non-existent except when used with wet flex pens.
 HP Laser paper is available in a standard US Letter size.
 A 500 sheets ream price ranges from $14.99 to $19.99.
 This price for the paper is an absolute bang for the buck deal.